capistrano/capistrano/.github/issue_template.md

 ### System configuration
 Please link to the output of `cap <stage> doctor` in a GitHub Gist.

-### Test case

-If at all possible, please try to create a new Capistrano example project which reproduces the issue you are seeing.
-You can then upload the individual files to a GitHub Gist or a GitHub project.
-Often times, an issue is resolved simply by making this test case.

 Thanks for helping improve Capistrano!